 My Dad had brought some information about our ancestors from England and the night before we visited Downham, I discovered that I had a Great-Great-Great Grandmother, Ellen Douglas Parker, who was born in Downham itself!
 No wonder I felt a connection to this place!
 Meet Ellen.

-Well, fast-forward about 10 years and I was married with little ones and working in my local quilt shop.
+Well, fast-forward about 10 years later in my life and I was married with little ones and working in my local quilt shop.
 One day a customer started telling me about a book she was reading about an Album Quilt made in Salt Lake City in 1857, 10 years after the first settlers arrived in the Salt Lake valley.
 The husband of the author, Carol Holindrake Nielsen, had inherited half of the Album Quilt (yes, it was cut in half!), which she thought was so intriguing.

 In 2004, after some sleuthing to find distant cousins, the quilt halves were reunited and Carol Nielsen felt that “the posterity of the women who sewed the quilt must see the needlework of their ancestral mothers. . . .” and the story of this quilt and it’s makers needed to be told.